isteven/angular-multi-select/README.md

 <br />&nbsp;&nbsp;&nbsp;&nbsp;{ id: 5, firstName: "Natalia",  lastName: "Romanova",   selected: false },
 <br />&nbsp;&nbsp;&nbsp;&nbsp;{ id: 6, firstName: "Clark",    lastName: "Kent",       selected: true }
 ];
-<br />- &nbsp;&nbsp;&nbsp;&nbsp;**IMPORTANT**: Since the directive updates the $scope variable (input-model) directly, you cannot use the same $scope variable for multiple multi-select directives.
-You need to copy the $scope variable into a different name and use it on the second multi-select.
+- **IMPORTANT**: This directive updates the $scope variable (input-model) directly, therefore you cannot use the same $scope variable for multiple multi-select directives.
+You need to copy the input variable to a new one and use it on the second multi-select, and so on.

 ##### item-label (REQUIRED)
 input-model property that you want to display on the button & checkboxes.
 Separate multiple values by space.